Limit Theorems For Non-Hermitian Ensembles

-The analysis is conducted at the outer and inner edges of the ring (the eigenvalues support on the complex plane) defined with a rectangularity index assumed to be proportional to $N$, i.e., $L = \alpha N$, $\forall \alpha > 0$.
+The study is conducted at the outer and inner edges of the ring (the eigenvalues support on the complex plane) defined with a rectangularity index assumed to be proportional to $N$, i.e., $L = \alpha N$, $\forall \alpha > 0$.
 An exact fit between the empirical distribution and analytical formulation of these extreme moduli is acknowledged numerically.
-Additionally, the independence of the spectral radius and minimum modulus is studied in the limit as $N$ goes to infinity for these two non-Hermitian ensembles.\\ \\ Results stating the right and left tail eigenvalues distribution functions asymptotics for the complex elliptic Ginibre ensemble in the limit of weak non-Hermiticity is presented in \cite{BothnerLittle2024}.
-The limiting tail distribution functions asymptotics of the eigenvalues modulus is also of interest.
-The similitude of the minimum modulus limiting (left and right) tail distributions between the two investigated non-Hermitian ensembles is explored in the present paper.
-This is the purpose of Section \ref{ComparisonsLimitingDistribution}.
-Conclusions are set out in Section \ref{Conclusions}. \\
+Additionally, the independence of the spectral radius and minimum modulus is studied in the limit as $N$ goes to infinity for these two non-Hermitian ensembles in Section~\ref{IndependenceExtremeModuliComplexInducedGinibre}. \\ The limiting tail distribution functions of the eigenvalues modulus is also of interest in the field.
+Results stating the right and left tail eigenvalues distribution function asymptotics for the complex elliptic Ginibre ensemble in the limit of weak non-Hermiticity is presented in \cite{BothnerLittle2024}.
+The similitude of the minimum modulus limiting right tail distributions between the two non-Hermitian ensembles at scrutiny is explored in Section \ref{ComparisonsLimitingDistribution} of the present paper.
+The same analysis is performed for the left tail distribution of this extreme modulus.
+A discussion and a list of conclusions are set out in Section \ref{Conclusions}.\\